ANSSI-FR/x509-parser/README.md

 ## Description

-This software implements a X.509 certificate parser, annotated using ACSL annotations for verification with Frama-C.
+This software implements a X.509 certificate parser, annotated using ACSL annotations for verification with Frama-C (version 18/Argon).

 ## Building